Mathias-Fuchs/simTestSize/README.md

 # simTestSize
-A tool which computes the optimal test set size in simulation studies on supervised machine learning
+A-R package which computes the optimal test set size in simulation studies on supervised machine learning